MolSSI-Education/python-package-best-practices/_episodes/03-github.md

 ~~~
 {: .output}

-We want these additions to .gitignore to become a permanent part of the repository, so do
+We want these additions to `.gitignore` to become a permanent part of the repository:

 ~~~
 $ git add .gitignore